Today looks about how we feel… gloomy and doomy.

 It was so wet I opted for dried thyme so I wouldn’t have to step outside.
 Even the dog refused to do her business (we’ll see how long that lasts).

 We’re suckers for anything cooked with wine; we figured chukar should be no different.
-I think next time, I’ll cut up the carrot in larger chunks so they photograph better, but overall, we think the end result was pretty good.
 Because chukar meat cooks so quickly, this didn’t take long at all, either.
 [K]

 - 6-7 oz. chukar meat (1 whole chukar)